Communication

 [You]

 The “in case useful” line is the reciprocity move.
-You can’t match them 1-for-1 on experience, but you can share something they’d plausibly find interesting.
-Even a short article or a tool recommendation.
-It changes the feel of the relationship from “they did me a favor” to “we had a useful conversation.”
+You can’t match them on experience, but you can share something they’d plausibly find interesting.
+It changes the feel from “they did me a favor” to “we had a useful conversation.”
+If you have nothing relevant to share, cut that line.

 The medium-term follow-up

 Most coffee-chat relationships die in the follow-up.
-You did the meeting, you sent the thank-you, and then you lost touch.
-Next thing you know, it’s a year later and the relationship has cooled.
+You did the meeting, sent the thank-you, and then lost touch.
+Six months later, the relationship has cooled.

-The fix: circle back once, casually, six to eight weeks later with an update.
-One sentence about how their advice played out, or what you ended up doing.
+Fix: circle back once, casually, six to eight weeks later with an update.
+One sentence about how their advice played out.
 No ask.
 Just an update.

 Hi [Name] — quick update from the conversation a couple of months ago.
 Ended up doing [X].
 Wanted to close the loop since your framing really shaped the approach.
 Appreciate it.